 If you cannot reach an agreement with the supervisor at this meeting, or if the examination took place outside of an IRS office, the examiner will write up your case explaining your position and the IRS' position.
-The examiner will forward your case to the district office for processing.
+The examiner will forward your case for processing.

 Fast track mediation.
-The IRS now offers fast track mediation services to help taxpayers resolve many disputes resulting from:
+The IRS offers fast track mediation services to help taxpayers resolve many disputes resulting from: